Avoiding a GenServer Pitfall

 Here we’re using || to essentially say “If the Task hit its time limit, shut it down”.
 Based on which result we receive here, we produce a corresponding reply for our GenServer.

-OK, as promised, one can reduce the boilerplate by defining a helper function:
+As promised, one can reduce the boilerplate by defining a helper function:

 def time_limited(fun, time_limit) do